Kamilcuk/Anthill/README.md

 - scons
 - python3 with PyQt5
 - boost
-- lcov (for profiling, works only with gcc)
+- lcov (for profiling and test coverage, works only with gcc)
+- google-perftools, libgoogle-perftools-dev for profiling

 Project was succesfuly build, run and tested on following platforms:
 - Arch linux